ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 _**Annihilate the Unholy.**_ The undead and those who foster them are unholy and wicked.
 Destroy them before they defile more than they have already

-_**Preserve the Righteous.**_ Death should not come early to those who have led a blessed life .
+_**Preserve the Righteous.**_ Death should not come early to those who have led a blessed life.
 Preserve the righteous, so they may live on without fear.

 _**Let Souls Pass On.**_ Every soul deserves its place in the afterlife.
 When you see a creature forced into undeath, let its soul go free.